Most short-form posts fail in the first sentence.

 How do I know if my hook worked?

 Look at the ratio of impressions to engagement.
-If a post gets high impressions and low engagement, the hook may have worked (people saw it) but the content did not deliver.
+If a post gets high impressions and low engagement, the hook may have worked but the content did not deliver.
 If impressions are low, the hook may not have stopped the scroll.
-Most LinkedIn analytics tools give you both numbers.
+Your platform analytics give you both numbers.